 This means that there were 37.1 traffic deaths in Taiwan per 100,000 people.

 To put that in perspective, Iraq currently has 38.1 per year and Afghanistan has 39.
 Those are countries where explosives are planted on roadways.
+Here are the mistakes to avoid when filing worker’s comp claim that is important to know.

 Modern Taiwan is better, according to Taiwan’s Road Traffic Safety Commission (RTSC): in 2009, they claimed there were 17.5 traffic deaths in Taiwan per every 100,000 people.
 They also found the same as the medical report analysis in 1993: 60% of deaths came from people on scooters/motorcycles and 20% were pedestrians.